You may contact our Provider Relations Department at:

 Yes, your role as an EAP provider does differ somewhat from that generally found within a private practice setting.
 The primary distinction is that as an EAP counselor you need to frequently serve more in the capacity of assessor, advisor, advocate, and facilitator of any needed referrals within the confines of a client's session limitations.
 It is therefore necessary for you to provide timely clinical assessments, implement solution–oriented treatment plans, and assist with resource linkage.

-EAP benefit designs are determined by the member's employer.
+EAP benefit designs are determined by the member’s employer.
 Some employer groups contract to allow a maximum number of sessions per eligible member each benefit year (e.g. up to three sessions).
-When you receive an EAP referral, the maximum number of available sessions appears on your authorization paperwork.
+We will call you with the referral information including the number of EAP sessions authorized.
+In addition, the maximum number of available sessions appears in Provider Advantage within that client’s case information.

 When extended treatment is indicated, attempts should be made to select a referral source within the client's mental health insurance coverage.
 Cost–effective options, such as community resources, may also be utilized based on clinical need, lack of coverage, financial situation, or client request.